Is Nigeria Selling MIG-21 Jets, C-130 Hercules?

 It was not clear why the MIG-21s and C-130Hs were listed on the online platform known for selling and buying of aircrafts and their accessories.

-The MIG-21 aircraft was ordered by the Government of former Head of State, General Yakubu Gowon for the nascent Nigerian Air Force in the mid-1970s to replace the second hand MiG-17 fighter jets acquired in the late 1960s during the Civil War.
+The MIG-21 aircraft was ordered by the Government of former Head of State, General Yakubu Gowon for the nascent Nigerian Air Force in the mid-1970s to replace the MiG-17 fighter jets acquired during the Civil War.

 The Soviets delivered an estimated 26-second generation MiG-21MFs and MiG-21UMs in 1975 after Gowon’s removal in a coup plot and the last batch of six advanced MIG-21BIS were delivered in the 1980s.